|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 REACTOR SHUT DOWN CONTROL:

 Each mobile fuel bundle has associated with it an actuator that vertically positions the mobile fuel bundle based on the indicator tube vertical position with respect to its position setpoint.
 The actuator piston moves in response to liquid sodium hydraulic pressure.
-If a problem is detected the liquid sodium hydraulic pressure falls to zero and gravity causes the mobile fuel bundle to withdraw 1.2 m from the fixed fuel bundle matrix, causing a fuel bundle shutdown.
+If a problem is detected the liquid sodium hydraulic pressure falls to zero and gravity causes the mobile fuel bundle to withdraw 1.2 m from the fixed fuel bundle matrix.

 REACTOR MONITORING ELECTRONICS: